 Let’s say that you have enough money to either buy aluminum cookware or cast iron cookware.
 You need to know the advantages and disadvantages so that you can make the right decision.
 Both cast iron and aluminum pans have things to offer customers, and it pays to know what each of them can offer.

 Aluminum vs. cast iron cookware – what is the difference?
-Cast iron has a wide following, but aluminum pans have many similarities to cast iron.
 Aluminum pans weigh less than cast iron, but cast iron pans hold heat longer.
 Cast iron lasts from 75 to 100 years, whereas aluminum lasts three to five years.
+Cast iron is more durable and more versatile than aluminum.

 Learning the differences can help you to figure out what you should buy.
 In the following article, we will dive deeper into the advantages and disadvantages of each so that you can decide for yourself.
 If you’d like to learn more, keep reading.